tytydraco/yessleep/out/The_first_time_I_gave_head_happened_to_be_a_night_of_otherworldly_terror.md

 Screams could still be heard over the beats that continued to play.
 I looked up at the cube.
 The underside was like a swirl of clouds.
 The green auras would be visible for a moment before being masked entirely.

 When I reached the hangar my heart was pounding.
 There was a small opening on the side and I peeked through it.
-It felt like most of the acids effects had worn off, the things I'd witnessed being incredibly sobering.
+It felt like most of the acid's effects had worn off, the things I'd witnessed being incredibly sobering.
 I could still see the auras though.

 I saw a gold raver shot point blank by something with a red aura.
 I covered my mouth as I watched in terror.
 The raver's body turned in on itself.
 It was just a bloody mass of muscle and bone, trembling on the hangar floor.
 When they stopped moving their aura slowly fizzled out.